 1) Lying to the client (which shouldn't even be an option);

-2) Breaking the rules of a real estate agency that deliberately deprives its agents of the full performance of their duties, and risk punishment for not complying with these restrictions;
+2) Breaking the rules of a real estate brokerage brand that deliberately deprives its agents of the full performance of their duties, and risk punishment for not complying with these restrictions;

-3) Explain to a buyer that, even if he finds the house of his dreams, a Remax agent is not allowed to show him that property if it is being promoted by KW.
+3) Explain to a buyer that, even if he finds the property of his dreams, a Remax agent is not allowed to show him that property if it is being promoted by KW.

 And acknowledge towards a selling client that, even if there is someone willing to pay the asking price for his property, the Remax agent is not allowed to show him this offer if that potential buyer is represented by KW.

 Can you imagine the stress undergone by an agent in these situations?
 The indignation raised in a client?
 The time spent trying to find a solution?
 The pressure put on everyone?
 The conflict between the internal rules of Remax Portugal and the interests of the clients themselves?